How to Run an SEO Audit for your E-commerce Site

 Luckily, an SEO audit can help you increase your organic traffic and your conversions.

-The Importance eCommerce SEO Audits
+The Importance eCommerce SEO Audits in 2021

 Where many ecommerce sites struggle is competing with online giants such as eBay and Amazon.
 If you have any hope of appearing on page one of Google, you need your SEO game to be strong.